German, NATO leaders warn 'real' risk of Ukraine-Russia conflict | DW | 18.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Chancellor Olaf Scholz and NATO chief Jens Stoltenberg say Russia faces severe consequences if it invades Ukraine.
-The US has warned an attack could come at "any time."
+Chancellor Olaf Scholz and NATO chief Jens Stoltenberg say Russia faces severe consequences if it invades Ukraine and urged Moscow to de-escalate.
+The US has warned a Russian attack could come at "any point."

 Servicemen take part in the military drills held by motorized infantry units of Russia's Southern Military District